null Skip to main content

 Fourth step: do your exercises.

-You're ready to go now!
-To start with your dips, pull-ups, or belt squats using a dip belt, Lower your body until your arms form about a 90-degree angle, then push back up for dips.
-In pull-ups, concentrate on controlling the movement by gripping the bar and raising your chin over it.
-Holding the belt straps, perform belt squats with a dip belt to target your quads and glutes.
+Start your dips, pull-ups, or belt squats with a dip belt by lowering your body until your arms form a 90-degree angle for dips.
+For pull-ups, focus on controlled movement, gripping the bar and raising your chin.
+In belt squats, hold the straps to target your quads and glutes.

 1. Weighted Dips